Frequently Asked Questions

 3 – Udemy: Real Estate Financial Modeling Bootcamp

-Industry-specific, this it is one of the best Excel courses for learning how to model real estate investments and transactions.
+Industry-specific, this is one of the best Excel courses for learning how to model real estate investments and transactions.
 The course covers the fundamentals needed to be able to model a variety of real estate transactions and provides insight into some of the key metrics like IRR, Debt Coverage, Equity Multiple, and crucial returns.

 >> For more info